 - A weakness of the lower eyelid or lateral rectus

-- Antibody resistance which makes that make subsequent treatments ineffective
+- Antibody resistance makes that make subsequent treatments ineffective

 Other uses of Botox

-Apart for treatment or prevention of wrinkles Botox treats conditions like
+Apart from treatment or prevention of wrinkles, Botox treats conditions like

 - Hyperhidrosis -excessive sweating which is a major issue for some people